KleeGroup/vertigo-orchestra/README.md

 - All activities of a process' execution share a common workspace

 #How to use?
-Orchestra comes as 3 jars :
+Orchestra comes as 2 jars :
 - **vertigo-orchestra-api** : Provides the api for managing processes
+- **vertigo-orchestra-impl** :
-- **vertigo-orchestra-impl** : Provides implementations
+	- Provides implementations
       Two are provided :
        - DB with monitoring and log support (Only PostgreSQL is actually) supported
        - Memory
-- **vertigo-orchestra-webapi** : Provides Webservices for :
-      - Managing processes
-      - Monitoring executions
-      - Scheduling processes
+      - Offers a REST API for  Managing processes, Monitoring executions, Scheduling processes

-So you can use orchestra as a dependency of your project or build a stand alone app with only orchestra (see vertigo-orchestra-ui)
+So you can use orchestra as a dependency of your project or build a stand alone app with only orchestra (see vertigo-orchestra-demo)
-For configuring your app you can use the OrchestraFeatures in Java or write your config with XML (If you need help check the config of the *vertigo-orchestra-ui* project.
+For configuring your app you can use the OrchestraFeatures in Java or write your config with XML (If you need help check the config of the *vertigo-orchestra-demo* project.

 #What does it looks like in the code?